 A strong power unit is vital at the Spa Circuit, when you consider that there are two very long sections that are taken flat out: the first sees the driver use full throttle for 18 seconds and the second one for 22 seconds.
 The cars run with a medium level of downforce, striving to find the right compromise between top speed for the quick sections and good cornering performance.

-Only the greatest champions have won at the difficult Spa-Francorchamps track: Michael Schumacher did it no fewer than six times, Ayrton Senna five, Jim Clark and Kimi Raikkonen 4.
+Only the greatest champions have won at the difficult Spa-Francorchamps track: Michael Schumacher did it no fewer than six times, Ayrton Senna five, Jim Clark, Lewis Hamilton and Kimi Raikkonen 4.

 |FIRST GRAND PRIX||1950|